-- 405. CHILD DEVELOPMENT.
+405. CHILD DEVELOPMENT.
 This course presents a study of children from eighteen months to four years of age.
 It is organized to relate physical growth to mental development.
 Two class periods each week will be supplemented with three hours of observation and participation in the nursery school.
 Each student will observe the group as a whole, and will make a thorough study of a particular child by keeping a daily record of his physical and mental development for the entire semester.
 Prerequisite: General Psychology.

-3 credits first semester. - 408.
-Behavior Problems.
+- 408. Behavior Problems.
 This course includes present theories of behavior of children from infancy to adolescence; a critical study of the physiological and psychological elements contributing to the maladjustment of the individual; case studies showing the underlying causes for emotional and behavior difficulties; identification, prognosis, and treatment for behavior problems.
 Each student will work intensively on a special problem.
 Students will observe in the nursery school, public school, day nurseries, and clinics.
 Two class periods each week will be supplemented with three hours of observation and research.
 Prerequisite: Education 405.
+3 credits second semester. - 412.
+RESEARCH PROBLEMS IN CHILD DEVELOPMENT.
+This course is intended for advanced students who desire to pursue special investigation in the field of child development.
+Prerequisite: Concurrent registration in Education 408.